 I don’t mean you won’t work hard for your employer, simply that you’re always learning and developing plans.
 Keep a journal and take notes about the things you’ve learned about business and yourself.
 Reflect about your strengths and weaknesses and consider how those fit into your entrepreneurial venture.

 Consider a self-assessment.
 Correlate things you’ve and enjoyed in the past with your new business plans.
 This is a great chance to spot a disconnect.
 Maybe you disliked something you thought you would love, or found you need a partner to help with the marketing and sales side of a new business.
-That’s the beauty of working in different fields and positions, you get to learn what works (and what doesn’t) so you can succeed right out of the gate.
+That’s the beauty of working in different fields and positions, you get to learn what works (and what doesn’t) so you can have entrepreneurial success right out of the gate.